 The ability to communicate and debate ideas coherently and critically is a core graduate attribute.
 In many disciplines, writing provides a significant window into the mind of the student, evidencing mastery of the curriculum and the ability to reflect on one’s own learning.
 Arguably, in the humanities and social sciences, writing is the primary source of evidence.
 Moreover, as dialogue and debate move from face-to-face to online in a variety of genres and digital channels, discourse shifts from being ephemeral to persistent, providing a new evidence base.
 Yet while all the evidence shows that timely, personalised feedback is one of the key factors impacting learning, and students consistently request quicker, better feedback, assessing writing is extremely time-consuming — whether a brief first assignment, a draft essay, a thesis chapter, or a research article in preparation for peer review.

-Learn more from the publications below, by following our Writing Analytics blog, and browse these workshops (2016/2017) where some of the world’s leading researchers meet to reflect on the state of the art and future of automated writing analysis.
+Learn more from the publications and replays below, by following our Writing Analytics blog, and browse these workshops (2016/2017) where some of the world’s leading researchers meet to reflect on the state of the art and future of automated writing analysis.

 Gibson, A., Aitken, A., Sándor, Á., Buckingham Shum, S., Tsingos-Lucas, C. and Knight, S. (2017).
 Reflective Writing Analytics for Actionable Feedback.
 Proceedings of LAK17: 7th International Conference on Learning Analytics & Knowledge, March 13-17, 2017, Vancouver, BC, Canada.
 (ACM Press).
 DOI: http://dx.doi.org/10.1145/3027385.3027436.
 [Preprint] [Replay]